itpp-labs/access-addons/database_expiration/README.rst

 To configure how many days to show warning in advance, you can set ``database_expiration_warning_delay`` in "System Parameters"

 You can also add hyperlink below warning/expiration message.
 To define url, set ``database_expiration_details_link`` in "System Parameters".
 By default hyperlink's label is "Details".
-To define the other one, set ``database_expiraation_details_link_label`` in "System Paramters".
+To define the other one, set ``database_expiration_details_link_label`` in "System Paramters".

 Questions?
 ==========